 Research into the causes, diagnosis, and treatment of cancer is being done at many cancer research centers.
 Scientists are making progress in understanding how changes in a person’s DNA can cause normal cells to develop into cancer.
 A greater understanding of the gene changes that can occur in cancer is providing insight into why these cells become abnormal.
 Some of these advances may lead to better diagnosis and treatment of cancer of unknown primary (CUP).

 It’s important that doctors are able to identify the origin of cancers of unknown primary so that the most effective treatments can be used.
 Immunohistochemistry and other lab tests can be very helpful in this regard, but they are not yet able to tell where all CUPs have started.
-Newer lab tests now becoming available will help classify CUP more precisely and predict a patient’s prognosis and response to treatment.
+Newer lab tests now becoming available, and others being studied, will help classify CUP more precisely and predict a patient’s prognosis and response to treatment.

 Hopefully at some point in the future, the number of cancers of unknown primary will drop dramatically, as doctors will be able to test tumor samples and determine what types of cancer they are.

 Because CUP represents a number of different types of cancer, it’s unlikely that a single treatment breakthrough will benefit all people with CUP.
 Still, progress in treating some of the more common types of cancer is likely to benefit people with CUP as well, especially if the cancers can be classified more accurately.